-Are you excited about going to museums and art galleries but feel that you don’t always have the tools and vocabulary to understand what you see?
-Have you considered how long you need to study a work of art to really appreciate it?
-This three–session course, led by Michael Lobel, Professor of Art History at Purchase College, proceeds from the assumption that one of the best ways to understand and appreciate art is by learning how to look at it closely.
-Participants will learn a specific set of skills and techniques for approaching artworks, including careful visual observation, the vocabulary of description, and an understanding of how viewers interact with the work and vice versa.
-They will be prompted to think about art not through complicated jargon or overly subjective personal impressions, but rather through the simple tools of observation and description.
+This three–session course led by Michael Lobel, Professor of Art History and Director of the MA Program in Modern and Contemporary Art, Criticism and Theory at Purchase College, proceeds from the assumption that one of the best ways to understand and appreciate art is by learning how to look at it closely.
+The course will treat the museum as an ideal location to develop one's powers of attentiveness in a culture of distraction.
+Participants will discuss a specific set of skills for approaching artworks, including close visual observation, the vocabulary of description, and an understanding of how viewers interact with the work and vice versa.
+They will be prompted to think about art not through complicated theoretical language or overly subjective personal impressions, but rather through the simple tools of observation and description.

 Three–session course: September 10, 17; October 1

 The Museum building is accessible and has elevator access to all floors.
 Service animals are welcome.
 Learn more about access services and amenities.